 Our firm believes strongly in offering a sincere and compassionate approach that is tailored to each individual case.
 We, therefore, offer personalized counsel that listens to your story and walks you through choosing what is the most optimal choice for you.
 We understand people with cases involving domestic violence don’t want to drag a case out longer than it needs to be, which is why we work to be thorough yet concise.
 The sooner you can move beyond the circumstances, the sooner you can find peace again.

-By prioritizing honesty and integrity in our counsel, our lawyers at the Law Offices of H. William Edgar have been able to assist our clients in achieving favorable results in many cases throughout the last couple of decades.
+By prioritizing honesty and integrity in our counsel, our lawyers at the Edgar & Dow have been able to assist our clients in achieving favorable results in many cases throughout the last couple of decades.
 Contact a member of our team today.
 Let us work with you and your case and help you get your feet planted once again.

 Under California family law, domestic violence involves any abuse committed by a current or former intimate partner against any one of the following: